-However, it's too soon to recommend Actos for nonalcoholic steatohepatitis
+However, it's too soon to recommend Actos for nonalcoholic steatohepatitis (NASH) patients, experts warn.

 The researchers in this study wanted only to see if Actos was promising enough to deserve a larger, longer study on the possible benefits for NASH patients.

 They concluded the drug passed that test.

 NASH is liver inflammation, possibly with liver damage, caused by a buildup of fat in the liver.
 The condition can lead to , in which the liver can't function normally.